eclipse-tractusx/managed-identity-wallet/README.md

 ## Kotlin Documentation

-To generate the kotlin Documentation and java docs using `dokka` run
+To generate the Kotlin documentation and java-docs using `dokka` run

 ```
 ./gradlew dokkaHtml
 ./gradlew dokkaJavadoc
 ```

 The generated files can be found under `./build/dokka/html/index.html` and `build/dokka/javadoc/index.html`

 Note: Currently, only the Interfaces and their methods are documented.